mzkahane/odin-recipes/README.md

 Part of The Odin Project's Foundations Course

-*These recipes are very much pagarized from various sites.
+*These recipes are very much plagarized from various sites.
 Chill out, its a simple assignment.